Neuropathy & Vein Disease

 What is Peripheral Neuropathy?

 Peripheral neuropathy refers to nerve damage, often causing numbness, tingling, or pain in the hands and feet.
+Symptoms may worsen over time and can interfere with balance, coordination, and mobility if left untreated.

 What causes neuropathy?

-• Vitamin deficiencies (B12, folate)
+• Vitamin deficiencies (especially B12 or folate)

-• Alcohol abuse
+• Alcohol use disorder

-• Vein disease (chronic venous insufficiency)
+• Vein disease and poor circulation

 How is vein disease related to neuropathy?